How to make money from Instagramming your revision notes

 Running a successful studygram account

-The student set up Legally Studies to combine her love of photography with something that she was going to be doing a lot at university – studying.
+Han, the student behind Legally Studies, set up the account to combine her love of photography with something that she was going to be doing a lot at university – studying.

 Along with posting bright and colourful desk snaps on a daily basis, she works hard to engage her followers and build an audience.
 She asks questions, responds to comments and links to similar accounts.